Tips on How to Save Money During a Steam Sale

 What are Steam Sales?

-Steam has sales every week on games, but twice a year they have huge sales that place hundreds of games on sale.
+Steam has sales every week on games, but multiple times a year they have huge sales that place hundreds of games on sale.
 The internet buzz grows when a new Steam sale is rounding the corner.

 Types of Steam Sales